 Interest Rates

-Buying a house with student loan debt or other lower-interest debt can be a reasonable decision with careful planning.
-However, high-interest debt will likely limit how much home you can afford.
+Buying a house with student loan debt or other lower-interest debts can be a reasonable decision.
+However, high-interest debt can be limiting when it comes to how much home you can afford.

 Your Credit Score